-We would suggest that students should think carefully before embarking on more than one courseworkheavy subject, which are marked in the list of option subjects with a #.
-For some pupils, pursuing 10 GCSE subjects may not be appropriate, and any parents who feel that they would like to discuss this option should contact Deputy Head Academic Mr Price directly.
+We would suggest that students should think carefully before embarking on more than one coursework-heavy subject, which are marked in the list of option subjects with a #.
+For some students, pursuing 10 GCSE subjects may not be appropriate, and any parents who feel that they would like to discuss this option should contact Deputy Head Academic Mr Price directly.